interchainio/funding/engineering_and_product.md

      - Clients in other languages (data structures, RPC, lite-client, full node)

 - ABCI Frameworks
-    - Improvements to existing frameworks like [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk) and [LotionJS](https://github.com/nomic-io/lotion)
+    - Improvements to existing frameworks like [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk), [LotionJS](https://github.com/nomic-io/lotion) and [Kepler](https://github.com/f-o-a-m/kepler)
     - ABCI Frameworks in other languages

+- UX & Client Libraries
+    - SDKs and libraries to support creating and signing transactions
+    - SDKs and libraries to support querying state of various applications
+    - Integrations with existing user focused products

 - IBC
     - Protocol formalization
     - Implementation in other languages
+    - Light clients for various consensus engines

 - Pegs to other networks
     - Ethereum, Bitcoin, ZCash, Tezos, etc.